maemeenoi/ex-coffee-shop-recipes/syrups/vanilla.md

 - 1 cup salt
 - 1 cup water
 - 1 vanilla bean (or 1 1/2 Tbsp vanilla extract)
-- A 5 Spoons of salt
+- A 5 Spoons of salt or more

 ## How to Make